rafaelpfreire/code-snippets/system/performance-analysis.md

 2. Compile the code with `-ffunction-sections` flag, which will put each function into a separate section.
 Then use the Gold linker (ld.gold) with `--section-ordering-file=order.txt` option with a sorted list of function names that reflects the desired final layout.
 3. The same feature exists in the LDD linker, which is part LLVM compiler infrastructure and is accessible via the `--symbol-ordering-file` option
 4. Use the [HFSort](https://github.com/facebook/hhvm/tree/master/hphp/tools/hfsort) tool which generates section ordering file automatically based on profiling data.
 - **Profile Guided Optimizations (PGO):** It boils down to compiling a program with instrumentation, running the program and gather profiling measurements and recompiling the program using the profiling information (a.k.a Feedback Directed Optimizations).
 Users of PGO should be careful about choosing the workload to profile because while improving one use case of the application, other might be pessimized.
+It is usually the best option to use PGO if you can come up with a set of typical use cases (tests) for your application.
 1. clang (LLVM): use the `-fprofile-instr-generate` option to instrument the code and the `-fprofile-instr-use` option to recompile the program and output PGO-tunned binary.
 See [Documentation](https://clang.llvm.org/docs/UsersManual.html#profiling-with-instrumentation)
 2. gcc (GNU): Use the options `-fprofile-generate` and `-fprofile-use` as described in the [documentation](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#Optimize-Options)
 3. Facebook's [BOLT](https://engineering.fb.com/2018/06/19/data-infrastructure/accelerate-large-scale-applications-with-bolt/)